Boat Blog

 Finally we'd made it to the Des Plaines River.
 I was surprised how high the murky waters were, but there wasn't much to do about it.
 Now it was starting to rain, and the mosquitos had found us.

 Initially we'd thought about pulling the boat down a dirt bike trail to a muddy bank under the trees, but when we saw the railroad embankment at the end of the bridge it seemed easier.
 Away from the worst of the mosquitos anyway.
 So Mike took the back end of the boat as I held the rope on the front, lowering it backwards down the steep gravel.
 In a minute it was clear that we were exhausted and not thinking very well.
 The heavy luggage and food boxes slid down the deck and tumbled off onto the rocks.
 The food crate, heaviest of all, flipped upside down at the edge of the water, popped open and spilled all our things in a wet pile, ruining our crackers and cigars.
-Even the tools to assemble the boat were lost in the brown water, and it took a long time of feeling about blindly to rescue most of the little pieces from the flooded river.
+Even the tools to assemble the boat disappeared in the brown water, and it took a long time of groping about to rescue most of the little pieces from the flooded river.

 Fortunately our trail had put us downstream from the railroad bridge.
 The rising waters made it so low we would have had a hard time floating underneath.
 The flood brought a new anxiety to what might be around the bend.
 Perhaps an impossible passage under a bridge, or a log jam.
 Would we have time to assess the situation before being swept into it?